Discount Calculator

 3. Final Price = $72.
 The total savings is 28%, not 30%.

-Divide the sale price by the percentage you paid.
+To find the original price, divide the sale price by the decimal of the percentage you paid.

 If you paid $40 for a jacket that was 50% off: